1. HOME

 Photo Credit: Rasmuson Foundation

 As Rasmuson Foundation celebrates seventy years of investing in Alaska communities, it is strengthening partnerships by creating the new role of Partnership Manager.
-The first person hired for the job is Sydney Copley, who will support the development of strategic relationships to advance the foundation’s mission of empowering Alaskans to help each other.
+Sydney Copley, as the first person hired for the job, supports the development of strategic relationships to advance the foundation’s mission of empowering Alaskans to help each other.

 A lifetime Alaskan from North Pole, Copley assumes the new role after serving the foundation for more than six years, most recently as a project manager.
 She is a board member of the Alaska Wildlife Conservation Center and, prior to joining the Rasmuson Foundation, she was a board member of the Fairbanks Montessori School and worked under three administrations at the Office of the Governor for the State of Alaska.